MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/adding-openapi-plugins.md

 # Add plugins from OpenAPI specifications

-Often in an enterprise, you already have a set of APIs that perform real work.These could be used by other automation services or power front-end applications that humans interact with.
+Often in an enterprise, you already have a set of APIs that perform real work.
+These could be used by other automation services or power front-end applications that humans interact with.
 In Semantic Kernel, you can add these exact same APIs as plugins so your agents can also use them.

 ## An example OpenAPI specification